 - Delivery method and file types (e.g. PNG or JPEG?
 PDF or Dropbox file?)

-Here you’ll explain what you want from your client.
-It’s important to include not just what you’ll get paid for, but how, when, and what happens if your client doesn’t pay.
+Here you’ll explain all the payment details.
+It’s important to include not just what you’ll get paid for, but how you'll get paid, when the final payment is due, and what happens if your client doesn’t pay.
 For example:

 - Project fee